-Abstract
+Abstract.
 In this paper we present a P2P file-sharing architecture optimized for mobile networks.
-We discuss the applicability of current P2P resource access and mediation techniques in the context of 2.5G/3G mobile networks.
-We investigate a mobile P2P architecture that is able to reconcile the decentralized operation of P2P file sharing with the interests of network operators, e.g. traffic control.
-The architecture is based on the popular eDonkey protocl and is enhanced by additional caching entities, crawlers and proxies.
+We discuss the applicability of current P2P techniques for resource access and mediation in the context of 2.5G/3G mobile networks.
+We investigate a mobile P2P architecture that is able to reconcile the decentralized operation of P2P file sharing with the interests of network operators, e.g. control and performance.
+The architecture is based on the popular eDonkey protocol and is enhanced by additional caching entities and a crawler.